Skip to main content

 info

-The fullnode alias is added to both Docker networks, dncore_network and <network>_network, so it can be accessed from any package running in the DAppNode.
+The fullnode alias is added to both Docker networks, dncore_network and <network>_network, as well as to dnprivate_network, so it can be accessed from any package running in the DAppNode, using either the public or private domain.